 This monitor makes it to the top of our list because of its awesome specifications.
 To name a few, its size is 34”, Resolution provided is 3440×1440, and Max Refresh Rate is 120 Hz.
 Primarily its specs make it ideal for it to be used as a gaming monitor.
 Because it has excellent response time, low input lag, and Nvidia G-Sync support to prevent screen tearing.

 At the same time, it is best suited for the MacBook Pro.
 It has a USB input, and its resolution gives optimal pixel density.
 That means it is best suited in bright office environments.

 It is also equipped to reduce reflection and glare.
 That is not all.
 It has wide viewing angles and is ergonomically designed.
 This means you can easily share your screen with a client or co-worker when required.
 Photo Editors will love this monitor because it offers Adobe RGB color space and gradient handling, which is at its best.
-Definitely, one of the Best Ultrawide Monitor for MacBook Pro.
+Definitely, it is the best ultrawide monitor for macbook pro.